universuen/Cat_WGAN/README.md

 configure `pokemon_generator.config.training` and `pokemon_generator.config.data`
 according to your own preferences.
 Additionally, don't forget to write your model name in `train.py` and `run.py`.

-Actually, there is a pre-trained model called `cat.model`, which can be used to generate a random cat face.